 Fourth of July and YOUR Pet

 Fourth of July is a wonderful occasion to celebrate our independence, barbecue, and enjoy the company of friends and family.
-It is also one of the busiest weeks for animal shelters and animal control agencies.
+It is also one of the busiest weeks for animal shelters and animal protection agencies.
 Every year at this time, there are problems with pets because they become startled by loud fireworks and run away; become afraid when their owners are entertaining guests at picnics and barbecues who are strangers to them; and suffer from heat exhaustion or heat stroke because their owners don’t give them proper hot-weather care.

 - Leave pets at home instead of bringing them to public picnics, fairs, fireworks display, etc. ***Don’t leave them in your vehicle.
 Even on a 72-degree day, the temperature in a parked car can rise to 116 degrees within an hour.
 That can be deadly for your animals, and cracking windows has little effect on the inside temperature of the vehicle.
 Don’t allow your car to become a coffin.
 Parking in the shade also doesn’t have much effect.